JOIN THE CREW / GOODTIMES / PENPALS / (what the heck next?)

 - - if you have java and javascript enabled by default

-- - if you have an older version of netscape
+- - if you have an older version of your mail program

-- - if netscape is set up show attachments "inline"
+- - if your mailer is set up show attachments

 - In general, consider the